 JavaScript

-Before I start, I was impressed by this brilliancy on StackOverflow.
-Thus, I also apply the concept to JavaScript.
-First, I looped through the whole month then picked each Sunday, which was fine.
-But using that concept, we can loop weekly or every 7 days, which is nicer, I suppose.
-The thing to pay attention more carefully is to get the correct first Sunday of the month.
+Prior to that enlightenment, I looped through the whole month then picked each Sunday which was fine.
+But using that concept, we can loop weekly or every 7 days, which is way nicer.
+We need to pay attention on how to get the correct first Sunday of the month.

-Remember, month in JavaScript is always minus 1 the actual month.
+Remember, month in JavaScript is always minus 1 the actual month (zero-based array index).

-October is the 10th Gregorian dilly, then in JavaScript it's 9.
-Hahaha.
-Uhm.
-Kinda confusing at first, but not if you're used to.
+October is the 10th Gregorian, then in JavaScript it's 9.

 Output